blockchain-privacy/dakar/backend/Readme.md

 ### Metrics

-Metrics are exposed via `/metrics` on a separate port, which is configurable via the config file.1
+Metrics are exposed via `/metrics` on a separate port, which is configurable via the config file.